LOOK HOMEWARD ODY

 I live as if walking on Achilles' heel, having

-After ten years of drought the rains returned and the river breached its bed, drowning all the paths I had taken into the mountains.
-When an old oak tree in our backyard fell over and its roots stared up at the harrowing sky, I recalled a story that had been recited by a Greek bard named Homer, "the master of masters, the teacher of all philosophers."(2)
+bled not as a god, but as a man. -Ody (1)After ten years of drought the rains returned and the river breached its bed, drowning all the paths I had taken into the mountains.
+When an old oak tree in my backyard suddenly toppled over, its roots staring up at a harrowing sky, I recalled that oak trees are sacred to Zeus, Poseidon, and other Gods of Lightning and Thunder.
+This seismic event of Earth and Sky led me back to The Odyssey, the epic poem recited by an Ancient Greek bard named Homer, "the master of masters, the teacher of all philosophers."(2)

 After ten years of war the Achaeans finally breach the walls of Troy, and Odysseus, the King of Ithaka, a man of "unpredictable experiences, and infinite possibility,"(3) sets sail for home.
 But it would be ten more years, during which time this tale takes place, before he is able to complete his journey.
-Meanwhile, in Ithaka Odysseus' wife, Penelope, keeps the gaggle of suitors vying to take her husband's place "at bay with the trick of the web."(4)
+Meanwhile, in Ithaka Odysseus' wife, Penelope, keeps the gaggle of suitors vying to take her husband's place "at bay with the trick of the web."(5)

 1. J. Weishaus.
 From, "A Letter to His Wife, And Her Reply."
-While I Was Waiting For You: Complete Poems 1965-2000.
-Camanche IA., 2023.

 2. A. Lang, Homer and the Epic.
 London, 1893.